 Policy Number: 20

-Conflict of Interest and Outside Activities
+Conflict of Interest, Conflict of Commitment and Outside Activities

 I. POLICY AND GENERAL STATEMENT

 The primary responsibility of employees of the University of Texas Health Science Center at Houston (“university”) is the accomplishment of the duties and responsibilities assigned to their positions at the university.
 External consulting, outside employment or other activities that interfere with those duties and responsibilities are not acceptable.
 At the same time, the university recognizes the benefits of employees’ participation in outside activities that clearly enhance the mission of the university and/or provide important elements of employee development related to their university responsibilities.
 This may include consultative or advisory activities with governmental agencies, other institutions, or private industry that are not in conflict with the proper discharge of their duties and responsibilities in the public interest.
 In keeping with the university's mission of education, research, and clinical practice, the university believes these outside activities have the potential to improve the performance of an employee through continuing contact with issues/problems in the non-academic fields that promote the university’s mission.

 This policy is intended to protect the credibility and reputation of the university, the UT System, and members of the faculty and staff by providing a transparent system of approval, disclosure, and documentation of employee activities outside the university that might otherwise raise concerns about conflicts of interest or conflicts of commitment.